ohler55/oj/README.md

  - {file:Options.md} for parse and dump options.
  - {file:Modes.md} for details on modes for strict JSON compliance, mimicing the JSON gem, and mimicing Rails and ActiveSupport behavior.
+ - {file:JsonGem.md} includes more details on json gem compatibility and use.
+ - {file:Rails.md} includes more details on Rails and ActiveSupport compatibility and use.
  - {file:Encoding.md} describes the :object encoding format.
  - {file:Compatibility.md} lists current compatibility with Rubys and Rails.
  - {file:Advanced.md} for fast parser and marshalling features.